tomas-osswald/switch_2020_g3/docs/sprint2/user_stories/US130_TransferToPersonalCashAccount.md

         - This pattern was used in classes that implemented the Account interface, as well as the CashTransactions;

     - Controller:
-        - To deal with the responsibility of receiving input from outside the system (first layer after the UI) we implemented a use a case controller.
+        - To deal with the responsibility of receiving input from outside the system (first layer after the UI) we implemented a use-case controller.

     - Pure Fabrication:
         - The creation of classes like AccountService and TransactionService which don't have domain model equivalents allowed to reduce the responsabilities of the other classes (Family and FamilyMember for example)